Azure/aml-run/README.md

 ## Usage

-The Train Machine Learning Models using Azure action will help you train your models on [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) using GitHub Actions.
+The aml-run action will help you train your models on [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) using GitHub Actions.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for training machine learning models using Azure Machine Learning in a few different ways, each with different capabilities.
-To submit a training run, you have to define your python file(s) that should run remotely and file corresponding to [one of the supported methods of training](https://docs.microsoft.com/en-us/azure/machine-learning/concept-train-machine-learning-model#python-sdk)
+This repository contains a GitHub Action for training machine learning models using Azure Machine Learning in a few different ways, each with different capabilities.
+To submit a training run, you have to define your python file(s) that should run remotely as well as a config file corresponding to [one of the supported methods of training](https://docs.microsoft.com/en-us/azure/machine-learning/concept-train-machine-learning-model#python-sdk)